mik-jozef/chalk/README.md

 Modulo uses euclidean division, ie `0 <= a % b < b`.

-Some operators are syntactic sugar for method calls, so it's possible to emulate operator overloading by implementing certain traits.
+Most operators are syntactic sugar for method calls, so it's possible to emulate operator overloading by implementing certain traits.

 | Operator    | Sugar for          | Trait